What is SIP trunking?

 Similarly, as your business develops, you could use SIP trunking to connect staff in multiple locations.
-This offers a cost-effective method of team communication, requiring only an internet connection and phone devices.
+This offers a cost-effective method of team communication, requiring only an internet connection and appropriate phone devices.

 SIP trunking can also be used to make your calls go out from a specified location, as well as make calls from mobiles go out as a chosen number.
-SIP uses a single connection to manage multiple phone numbers without multiple lines.
+SIP uses a single connection to manage multiple phone numbers, without multiple lines.

 What are the key benefits of SIP trunking?